Jump to Recipe Print Recipe

 Get ready for a timely classic for Hanukkah celebrations.
 If you haven’t tried sufganiyot, you are in for a treat.
 I created a gluten free version of my dear friend’s family recipe, and I hope you enjoy these gluten free sufganiyot as much as we do!

-Three jelly filled donuts in a basket.
+Three gluten free jelly donuts in a basket.

 One bite of these fried jelly donuts, and you will be hooked.
 If you love donuts as much as we do, check out all of my delicious Gluten Free Donut Recipes on the blog :-).